BN-800 reactor: Design

 The plant is a pool-type LMFBR, in which the reactor, coolant pumps, intermediate heat exchangers and associated piping are all located in a common liquid sodium pool.
-This is essentially the same general design as EBR-II, which entered service in 1963.
+This is similar to the general design of EBR-II, which went into service in 1963, but is otherwise significantly different.
+For example, EBR-II used metallic fuel, which is the major factor in its inherent safety, while BN-800 uses oxide fuel.
 The design of this plant was started in 1983 and was completely revised in 1987 after the Chernobyl disaster and to a somewhat lesser degree in 1993, according to the new safety guidelines.
-After the second revision, the electric output power was increased by 10 % to 880 MW due to the increased efficiency of the planned power generator steam turbines.
+After the second revision, output power was increased by 10% to 880 MW due to the increased efficiency of the power generator steam turbines.

-The reactor core is, in size and mechanical properties, very similar to the BN-600 reactor core, but the fuel composition is very different.
-While BN-600 uses medium-enriched uranium dioxide, this plant burns mixed uranium-plutonium fuel, helping to reduce the weapon-grade plutonium stockpile and provide information about the functioning of the closed uranium-plutonium fuel cycle.
-It was highlighted that the closed cycle will not require plutonium separation or other chemical processing.
+The reactor core is, in size and mechanical properties, very similar to the BN-600 reactor core, but the fuel composition is not.
+While BN-600 uses medium-enriched uranium dioxide, this plant burns mixed uranium–plutonium fuel, helping to reduce the weapons-grade plutonium stockpile and provide information about the functioning of the closed uranium-plutonium fuel cycle, which does not require plutonium separation or other chemical processing.

 The unit employs a three-circuit coolant arrangement; sodium coolant circulates in both the primary and secondary circuits.
 Water and steam flow in the third circuit.
 This heat is transferred from the reactor core via several independent circulation loops.
-Each comprises a primary sodium pump, two intermediate heat exchangers, a secondary sodium pump with an expansion tank located upstream, and an emergency pressure discharge tank.
+Each is composed of a primary sodium pump, two intermediate heat exchangers, a secondary sodium pump with an expansion tank located upstream, and an emergency pressure discharge tank.
 These feed a steam generator, which in turn supplies a condensing turbine that turns the generator.

-Many infrastructure facilities were designed to accommodate both the BN-800 and a proposed follow on BN-1200 reactor.
+Many infrastructure facilities were designed to accommodate both the BN-800 and a proposed BN-1200 reactor.